-This month it was made pubic that the Trump administration is considering “major sanctions” on Venezuelan oil exports into the US, a policy move which could exacerbate the current heavy crude supply tightness, and cause a months-long dip in US refining margins, according to market analysts.
+This month it was made public that the Trump administration is considering “major sanctions” on Venezuelan oil exports into the United States, a policy move which could exacerbate the current heavy crude supply tightness, and cause a months-long dip in US refining margins, according to market analysts.

 A senior Trump administration official said this week that a ban on the Venezuelan imports was one of the options being looked at but views on the practicality and effectiveness of such a ban are divided within the administration.
 With no clear specifics, it is important to note there are significant issues at play for both the US and Venezuela.
 We examine the possible road to any White house sanctions and its potential impact.

 As of this writing, a number of sector analysts agree that the administration will most likely remain focused on individuals, at least as a start, in any action taken against Venezuela.
 To have any real impact, it would be most effective to target petroleum exports, given that energy stands at around 95% of Venezuela’s export economy.